Azure/terraform-azurerm-caf-enterprise-scale/_README_header.md

 ### Current Status
 - **Extended Support Period**: This module is now in extended support for one year (until August 1, 2026)
-- **Support Scope**: During this period, we will provide quality updates (e.g. bug fuxes) and policy library updates only
+- **Support Scope**: During this period, we will provide quality updates (e.g. bug fixes) and policy library updates only
 - **No New Features**: No new features or functionality will be added to this module

 ### Migration Path